 We are in this together.

-Whether you are a parent, art teacher, home school teacher or a self-taught artist I hope you can find some inspiration or some stress relief with these lessons.
+Whether you are a parent, art teacher, home school teacher or a self-taught artist I hope you can find some inspiration or some stress relief with these art distance learning ideas.

 Colored Pencil Blending

 Colored pencils are great for distance because they are inexpensive and familiar.
 I think colored pencils create great results in elementary all the way up to high school students.
 These tutorials focus on inexpensive Crayola packs, but students can certainly level up with a more expensive brand.

 Teaching 3-D is my passion.
 I focused in ceramics in college and my first six years teaching I was the sculpture and ceramics teacher at a high school magnet school for the arts.
 Teaching 3-D experiences allows students the opportunity to use their hands which is so therapeutic and it also highlights that drawing isn’t the ONLY gateway to artistic expression.

 I know teaching sculpture in a distance learning format can be tricky, but depending on your grade level and student population it can be a really positive experience.
 Check out these 3-D art distance learning ideas to spice up your units.

 Collage is a great way for students to express themselves artistically without picking up a pencil.
 Magazines may not be the household staple that they once were, but they are still an inexpensive and easily attainable art material.

 Many teachers have been discussing the option of sending art supply kits home with students, and collage would easily fit into this strategy.